scalar-labs/scalardb/docs/multi-storage.md

 ## Configuration

 You can use `multi-storage` in the same way as the other storages/databases at the code level as long as the configuration is properly set for `multi-storage`.
-On the other hand, the configuration is different.
 An example of the configuration is as follows:

 ```